CSC207-2023F-UofT/grade-api/readme.md

 2. Have one member of your team form a team with the name your team chose.

-3. Each other member of the team should use the `Join a team` menu to request to join the team.
+3. Each other member of the team should then join the team.
+Make sure you see the popup confirming that you successfully joined the team.

-4. Current members of the team can then use the `Handle a new member request` menu to accept new member requests.

-5. Use the `See my team members` menu to confirm that you have all gotten onto your team.

-6. Try looking up the grade another team member entered for `207` using the `Get a Grade` menu.
+4. Try looking up the grade another team member entered for `207` using the `Get a Grade` menu.

-Now that you are all on the team, there is one small coding task for your team to work through.
+Now that you are all on the team, there is one coding task for your team to work on today!

+***

+Note: If your team finds it convenient to work on parts of this lab on a common machine, you can create different run configurations (copy an existing one) which each use a different `API_TOKEN` environment variable.
+Then you can run multiple instances of the program and enter requests as different users.

+***

 ## Task 3: Coding a new feature